yofot/ECSorg/README.md

 Step 6.
 Start the frontend by going into services/2016-roblox-main/docs/get-started.md and read the guide there.
 It should explain easily to you how to start up the frontend.
 Do not use dev mode, use ```npm run build``` && ```npm run start``` as it is MUCH faster and better.

+Step 7.
+To finish the frontend, open services/2016-roblox-main in a terminal, then run ```npm i``` this will show the main page and fix the Network error.

 Before we continue with setting up the site steps, it's time to register the first account.
 Go to http://localhost:5000/auth/application, now here's the tricky part.
 Without editing code, the only way to get autoaccepted is to have a Roblox account that meets the requirements to get autoaccepted, which are:
 - At least 1 year account age
 - Either: 20K+ followers, has admin badge, 3 non free roblox made items, 1k place visits, has premium, or 2 past usernames

-If you don't have a Roblox account that meets these requirements, go to services/Roblox/Roblox.Services/Users/ApplicationProcessorService.cs, and edit line 99 to be true instead of false.
+If you don't have a Roblox account that meets these requirements, go to services/Roblox/Roblox.Services/Users/ApplicationProcessorService.cs, and edit line 100 to be true instead of false.
 This will enable always autoaccept.

 Once you made the application and then refreshed a second or two later, it should be accepted.
 Make SURE to name it ```ROBLOX``` in ALL CAPS!
 Not doing this can cause some issues.